devslives/gophersource.com/content/study-group.md

 ---
 title: Go Study Group
 description: |
-  The study group is a great way to not only _lurk 'n learn_ Go, but meet other people in the community.
-Everyone is welcome regardless of background or experience with Go!
+  The study group is a great way to not only lurk 'n learn but meet other people in the community.
+Everyone welcome!
 image: "https://gophersource.com/img/learn.png"
 ---